DogeTheBeast/College_notes/1st Year/Second Term/APSC 160/Input and Output.md

 ### fscan

 The fscanf function has a return type of integer.
 It returns the number of successful number of variables that the value from the input has been assigned to.
 Therefore, this can be used to check whether all the data inside the input file has been read.
-The fscanf function has a very unique parameters which are stated below.
+The fscanf function has very unique parameters which are stated below.

 ```c
 fscanf(file_variable, format_specifier, assignment_variables);